Accounting

 - Accounting and Finance Department will waive the hour requirement for internship terms if the internship causes them to drop below the full time student hour requirement.

-If any of these requirements is violated, the student will be withdrawn from the ABM program.
+If these requirements are violated, the student will be withdrawn from the ABM program.
 If a student is withdrawn from the ABM program, they will retain credit for the courses already completed in the program.

 Once the student has completed all undergraduate course requirements for graduation, their undergraduate degree will be awarded.
 Once the student graduates from a bachelor's degree program, they enter the Master of Accounting program and must maintain the requirements of that program.
 Tuition is then charged at the graduate rate.

-To accelerate progress through the Master of Accounting degree, a limited number of courses (up to 12 credit hours) may be counted toward the completion of the bachelor's degree and toward the completion of the Master of Accounting degree.
-The selected Master of Accounting courses must be approved by the student's undergraduate academic advisor.
+To accelerate progress through the Master of Accounting degree, a limited number of courses (up to 12 credit hours) may be counted toward completing the bachelor's degree and completing the Master of Accounting degree.
+The student's undergraduate academic advisor must approve the selected Master of Accounting courses.

 Graduate courses allowed for credit sharing are the following: